paralin/charlie/DESIGN.md

 Updates can also be pushed out at will from the CNC

 When the core detects an update to a component it requests a download for it, updates, etc.

+# TIME SYNC ERRORS

+If the server responds saying the timestamp is too old or invalid, the client should try to maintain its own internal clock from internet sources for the time and re-attempt connection.
+If impossible to fix the problem the client will enter a hibernation state in which it will wait for another re-attempt command from the server.
+This is a rescue state where perhaps if numerous clients have time sync problems I can allow the server to be more lax with timestamps in the future.

+# POTENTIAL VULNS

+Need some way to verify the initial command module before loading it.
+This is hard because it might change.

+# CORE MODULE SEQUENCE

+The core module has no functionality that can be swapped out at a later time (without some gymnatics).
+Sure, there could be an update module that kills the process and launches an update process, but this would be something developed down the line.

+  1. Load saved data (could have a limited version of the proto message, this should be OK)
+  2. Generate missing required data (like initial module table)
+  3. If the management module doesn't exist drop it from the embedded library
+  4. Load the management module and init it

+# MANAGEMENT MODULE SEQUENCE

+Here is the order of steps taken by the management module

+  1. Load saved data (if any)
+  2. Generate missing data (including identity information)
+  3. Connect to server
+  4. Send a CMsgClientRegister with identity and machine info object
+  5. Handle any errors returned by server
+  6. Send a CMsgRequestModuleTable